Jamie Mitchell: Storylines

 It is at this point where Jamie starts to properly bond with Billy after learning that he was previously victimized in an abusive care home by Dot and Jim's old acquaintance Ernie Johnson (John Junkin), who briefly appears on the square until Billy confronts him and Ernie moves out of Walford.
 Furthermore, Jamie supports Billy in his romantic bonding with Kat's sister Little Mo (Kacey Ainsworth) and helps defend them from her abusive husband Trevor Morgan (Alex Ferns) – whom Billy has begun a feud with ever since he found out that Trevor has been domestically abusing Little Mo during their prolonged marriage.
-This impact extends to the point where Trevor enrages Little Mo's family, including her father Charlie (Derek Martin) and his wife Mo Harris (Laila Morse), by exposing a shocking revelation in public; Kat is not Zoe's older sister as it originally appeared to be, but in fact her mother, who got raped at the age of 13 by her perverted uncle Harry (Michael Elphick) – who also turns out to be Zoe's father and not Charlie himself.
-Towards the first anniversary of when Garry married Charlie's other daughter Lynne (Elaine Lordan) a year ago, Jamie celebrates Billy's engagement to Little Mo after Trevor gets killed in a house explosion alongside Sharon's fiance Tom Banks (Colm Ó Maonlaí) when he tried rescuing him just as he earlier did for Trevor's son Sean Andrews and Little Mo herself – both of whom Trevor tried to kill that night.
+This impact extends to the point where Trevor enrages Little Mo's family, including her father Charlie (Derek Martin) and grandmother Mo Harris (Laila Morse), by exposing a shocking revelation in public; Kat is not Zoe's older sister as it originally appeared to be, but in fact her mother, who got raped at the age of 13 by her perverted uncle Harry (Michael Elphick) – who also turns out to be Zoe's father and not Charlie himself.
+Towards the first anniversary of when Garry married Charlie's other daughter Lynne (Elaine Lordan) a year ago, Jamie celebrates Billy's engagement to Little Mo after Trevor gets killed in a house explosion alongside Sharon's fiancé Tom Banks (Colm Ó Maonlaí) when he tried rescuing him just as he earlier did for Trevor's son Sean Andrews and Little Mo herself – both of whom Trevor tried to kill that night.